Roman infantry tactics: Gallic and Germanic strengths

 Whatever their particular culture, the Gallic and Germanic tribes generally proved themselves to be tough opponents, racking up several victories over their enemies.
 Some historians show that they sometimes used massed fighting in tightly packed phalanx-type formations with overlapping shields, and employed shield coverage during sieges.
 In open battle, they sometimes used a triangular "wedge" style formation in attack.
-Their greatest hope of success lay in four factors: (a) numerical superiority, (b) surprising the Romans (via an ambush for example) or in (c) advancing quickly to the fight, or (d) engaging the Romans over heavily covered or difficult terrain where units of the fighting horde could shelter within striking distance until the hour of decision, or if possible, withdraw and regroup between successive charges.
+Their greatest hope of success lay in four factors: (a) numerical superiority, (b) surprising the Romans (via an ambush for example), (c) advancing quickly to the fight, or (d) engaging the Romans over heavily covered or difficult terrain where units of the fighting horde could shelter within striking distance until the hour of decision, or if possible, withdraw and regroup between successive charges.

 Most significant Gallic and Germanic victories show two or more of these characteristics.
 The Battle of the Teutoburg Forest contains all four: numerical superiority, surprise, quick charges to close rapidly, and favorable terrain and environmental conditions (thick forest and pounding rainstorms) that hindered Roman movement and gave the warriors enough cover to conceal their movements and mount successive attacks against the Roman line.
 Another factor in the Romans' defeat was a treacherous defection by Arminius and his contingent.